 Men diagnosed with advanced prostate cancer from the beginning may start with a prostate biopsy.
 This is a tissue sample taken from your prostate.
 The biopsy removes small pieces of prostate tissue to look for cancer.

-Prostate biopsy is best done with ultrasound and a probe.
-Before the biopsy, you will have an enema to clean out your bowels and take an antibiotic.
+Prostate biopsy is usually done using an ultrasound probe to guide the biopsy.
+Before the biopsy, you may be instructed to use an enema to clean out your bowels and take an antibiotic.
 During the biopsy, you lie on your side and the probe goes into the rectum.

 First, your health care provider takes a picture of the prostate using ultrasound.
 The prostate gland size, shape and any abnormalities are noted.
 Shadows are a common abnormality.
 Shadows might be prostate cancer.
 But not all shadows are cancer.
-And not all cancers can be seen.
+Not all cancers can be seen.

 The prostate gland is then numbed through the probe.
-Then 10 or more samples of prostate tissue about 3/4 inch long and 1/16 inch wide are removed.
-The number depends on the size of the prostate gland, PSA test results, and past biopsies.
+Then samples of prostate tissue are removed using a biopsy device.
+The number of samples depends on the size of the prostate gland, PSA test results, and past biopsies.

-The biopsy takes 10 to 20 minutes.
+The biopsy may take 10 to 20 minutes.
 A pathologist (a doctor who identifies diseases by looking at them under a microscope) looks at the prostate tissue to see if cancer is there.
 If cancer is seen, the pathologist will also "grade" the tumor.

 After a biopsy, you may have blood in your ejaculate and urine.
 This stops within a few days for urine and a few weeks for semen.
-About 1 or 2 in 100 men have high fever after biopsy.
-You will need to take antibiotics for at least 48 hours after the biopsy.
+A small number of men develop a high fever after biopsy and should call their doctor immediately if this happens.
+Some men are instructed to take antibiotics after a biopsy.